 This is the last day of our trek.
 A walk of about tow and half hours from Gadi takes us to Num.
 From Gadi, the trek is about an hour downhill till the Arun River.
 After crossing the river, an uphill climb of about one and half hour takes us to the Num village (1572m).
 As Num is linked with motorable road, we can take a drive to a drive of around 4-5 hrs on dirt road takes us to Tumlingtar.
 Overnight at Guest house with full board meals.

-Day 20: Flight from Tumlingtar to Kathmandu from the domestic airport in Tumlingtar
+Day 20: Fly from Tumlingtar to Kathmandu 45 minutes

 Day 21: Free day in Kathmandu

 Today is your free day, You can do shopping various Nepalese cultural stuffs to give as a present to your family or friends.
 Overnight at a 4-star hotel in Kathmandu.